What every best Electric Blankets has:

 Amazon.com sells a variety of heated bedding, including blankets, mattress pads and throws, and allows customers to post their opinions about products they've purchased.
 Some heated bedding products receive only a handful of reviews, but others get feedback from thousands of users.

 New Jersey-based high-end home products retailer ComfortHouse.com sells a variety of heated bedding.
-Here, commentary from company president Jeffrey Gornstein includes naming the blanket that gets the most reviews and highest ratings by the site's customers, and a heated mattress pad that he personally uses.
+Here, commentary from company president Jeffrey Gornstein includes information on changes in the industry, as well as mentions of a couple of products he personally uses.

 JCPenney.com features electric blankets, throws and mattress pads from popular brands, such as Sunbeam and Biddeford.
 Some products only get a handful of reviews, but others get dozens, and a few get substantially more, with owners sharing their experiences with the heating performance and reliability.

 Kohls.com lists lots of electric blankets for sale.
 Most only get a handful of reviews, but a few draw more attention, with one model drawing more than 1,650 reviews.
 As is the norm, most leave star ratings and a brief comment.
 Some user questions and answers can also be helpful.

 Walmart.com has decent number of electric blankets, though most products listed are only available through third-party resellers, and most have no more than a handful of reviews.
-However, Sunbeam heated fleece and plush blankets are an exception, with each racking up hundreds of ratings and comments.
+However, Sunbeam heated fleece and plush blankets are an exception, with each racking up hundreds of ratings and comments, and some getting even substantially more feedback than that.

 On its website, Bon-Ton Stores allows customers to leave reviews of products they own.
 Most electric blankets and mattress pads only get a handful of reviews, but a few get substantially more.
 Finding those can be a chore, however, because, while ratings are displayed on the main page, the number of reviews that rating is based on can only be seen by clicking through to the product page.